What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 A corneal specialist is a surgeon.
 What you need is someone to monitor the status of your dystrophy.
 We will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.

-At The Scleral Lens and Keratoconus Center at Peters Family Eyecare we have the knowledge and technology to monitor your eye health closely.
+At Peters Family Eyecare we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
 With early detection, Dr. Peters can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

-Also, at The Scleral Lens and Keratoconus Center at Peters Family Eyecare we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
+Also, at Peters Family Eyecare we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
 We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.